Activity as a Commissioned Lay Ministry & Recommissioning

 • Keep and submit expense reports to the congregational board.

-When issues arrive for a CLM, the CLM should speak first with their minister and if needed, then the CLM Council.
+When issues arrive for a CLM, the CLM should speak first with their minister or covenant partner and if needed, then the CLM Council.

 During their tenure, CLMs may be asked to perform rites of passage, to preach at other congregations or to provide workshops outside of guidelines of their letter of agreement.
 This Guidelines to Fees Document (PDF) recommends what a CLM should be paid for these events and is based off the UUMA’s Guidelines for Professional Fees.